arvigeus/AZ-204/Questions/API Management.md

 - [ ] `<cache-lookup-value key="items" />`
 - [ ] `<cache-lookup-value value="items" />`

-Answer: Use `id` to store the value.
+Answer: The URL has a query parameter `id`.
+To cache per distinct ID, you must vary by `id`.
 `items` is not valid query parameter. `cache-lookup-value` is for retrieving cached value by name.

 ---

-Question: What rule should be used to cache this URL: `https://myapi.azure-api.net/me`?
+Question: What rule should be used to serve this URL from cache: `https://myapi.azure-api.net/me`?

 - [x] `<cache-lookup><vary-by-header>Authorization</vary-by-header></cache-lookup>`
 - [ ] `<cache-lookup><vary-by-query-parameter /></cache-lookup>`